smoo7h/Curtis-Coffee-Machine-Display-And-Email-Notifications/README.md

 1 x Pibow Coupé - Enclosure for Raspberry Pi 2 / B+ / Pi

 Attach the vibration sensor to the inbound water tube attached to the coffee machnine.
-Connect this to GPIO #23 on the Raspberry Pi
+Connect this to GPIO #23 and the 3.3vPin on the Raspberry Pi

 Attach the LCD Display to the Raspberry Pi via USB